xuyunfan9991/SCRIPro/docs/examples/Only_RNA_Workflow.rst

 the input of the corresponding scRNA-seq sequencing matrix

 .. code:: ipython3

     SCRIPro enrich -i /fs/home/xuyunfan/data/10x/lymph2/rna/rna.h5ad -s hs -p rna_workflow -t 32

  ========================

-This is the most standard SCRIPro computation process, requiring only the input of the corresponding scRNA-seq sequencing matrix

 .. code:: ipython3